 Barzan Mozafari is a Morris Wellman Assistant Professor of Computer Science and Engineering at the University of Michigan, Ann Arbor, where he leads a research group designing the next generation of scalable databases using advanced statistical models.
 Prior to that, he was a Postdoctoral Associate at MIT.
 He earned his Ph.D. in Computer Science from UCLA in 2011.
 His research career has led to many successful open-source projects, including CliffGuard (the first robust framework for database tuning), DBSeer (the first automated database diagnosis tool), and BlinkDB (the first massively parallel approximate query engine).
 He has won the National Science Foundation CAREER award, as well as several best paper awards in ACM SIGMOD and EuroSys.
 He is also a co-founder of DBSeer and a strategic advisor to SnappyData, a company that commercializes the ideas introduced by BlinkDB.

-MySQL, the most popular DB in the world, adopts our VATS algorithm as its the default scheduling strategy!
-Our contention-aware scheduling algorithm, known as Variance-Aware Transaction Scheduling (VATS), is now the default policy in Oracle MySQL too!
-With this adoption, over 2M+ servers in the world are running VATS!
-Congratulations to my students, Jiamin Huang and Boyu Tian, for proposing these algorithms!
-Read our papers in SIGMOD 2017 and EuroSys 2017.
+MySQL, the most popular DB in the world, adopts our CATS algorithm as its the default scheduling strategy!
+Our scheduling algorithm, known as Contention-Aware Transaction Scheduling (CATS), is now the default policy in Oracle MySQL too!
+With this adoption, over 2M+ servers in the world are running CATS!
+Congratulations to my students, Jiamin Huang and Boyu Tian, for developing these algorithms!
+Read our papers in SIGMOD 2017, EuroSys 2017 and VLDB 2018.

 Morris Wellman Faculty Development Assistant Professorship SnappyData Humbled and honored to be named Morris Wellman Faculty Development Assistant Professor.
 Many thanks to Wellman family for their generosity.